hmp-anthony/ffiseg/README.md

 ### ffiseg

 A physics engine based on the Cyclone physics engine.
-Image taken from my old github: https://github.com/llyr-who/fabrik

 I have improved the code and added tests to increase robustness.
 I have implemented a cloth simulator using this engine.